BIBLIT 2020 - CANCELLED

 Cultural events in the most 'beautiful village in England'

 Welcome to the official website of Bibury Festivals.
 From arts and crafts to music and literature, Bibury Festivals bring a wealth of cultural talent to the heart of the English countryside.

-We are thrilled to have launched BibLit in 2019.
-The event was a great success and plans are already underway for making next year a two day event over the weekend of 27th-29th March 2020 with the theme of 'Our Special Relationship with the US'.
+After the success of BibLit, Bibury's own literary festival launched in 2019, a two day event over the weekend of 27th-29th March 2020 will take place with the theme of 'Our Special Relationship with the US'.
 Full details of the proposed line up of authors can be found below and they include amongst others Nicholas Coleridge, Rev. Jonathan Aitkin, Anne de Courcy and Mark Billingham.

 This year we decided to explore the the fascinating relationship between Britain and the United States, building on local links: Namely that Arlington (One half of Bibury) gave its name to the best known Military Cemetery in the world, and that in Bibury churchyard lies Lady Elfrida Clarke, nee Roosevelt.